-At Performance Aircraft, Flight Instructors enjoy our excellent team culture, along with great pay and benefits with predictable pay increases, paid time off, and opportunities for career advancement.
+At Performance Aircraft, Flight Instructors enjoy our excellent team culture, along with great pay and benefits and opportunities for career advancement.
 They are an integral part of our Flight Training Team, providing instruction in our technologically-advanced fleet and tracking each customer’s progress with our user-friendly course tracker.
 Each member of our team receives ongoing coaching and leadership training, as they help us continue to build our program and company culture.

 As a First Officer for regional airlines, you can make up to $50,000 in your first year salary and enjoy additional bonuses and benefits.
 You will probably also provide services for major airlines.
 For example, as a First Officer for SkyWest, you may be servicing a Delta flight.

 $50,000 to $60,000 annual starting salary at regional airlines.